Fastlane-LLC/vendor-api-docs/source/includes/_claims.md

-dateOfLoss | The date the loss occurred deductible | The current deductible for the payoff documents | An array of Document objects financeType | Either "Retail" or "Lease" insurerType | Either "First Party" or "Third Party" lenderName | The lender's name
+dateOfLoss | The date the loss occurred deductible | The current deductible for the payoff documents | An array of Document objects externalId | A string that can contain any identifier desired; not used by LossExpress, but passed on all claim activities for easier handling.
+There are no unique checks on this field. financeType | Either "Retail" or "Lease" insurerType | Either "First Party" or "Third Party" lenderName | The lender's name